DanMurigu/alx-system_engineering-devops/0x02-shell_redirections/README.md

-displays all users and their home directories, sorted by users finds all empty files and directories in the current directory and all sub-directories Prints all files with .gif extension
+displays all users and their home directories, sorted by users finds all empty files and directories in the current directory and all sub-directories Prints all files with .gif extension decodes acrostics that use the first letter of each line